 - A. Enforcement.
-These Guidelines shall have all enforcement mechanisms as set forth in the Declaration, including lien rights, and are enforceable in the same manner and shall have the same force and effect as the Declaration. - B. Fines.
-An applicant or Owner who violates these Guidelines, including the rules and regulations in connection therewith, shall be subject to the fines as set forth in the Fine Schedule, as the same may be amended from time to time.
-The DRC shall recommend to the Board of Directors when a violation has occurred and thus a fine at issue.
-The decision to impose the fine, subject to the Association's policy thereon, shall be within the discretion of the Board. - C. Attorney Fees and Costs.
-An applicant or Owner who violates these Guidelines shall be responsible for attorney fees and costs incurred by the Association for the enforcement of these Guidelines. - D. Payment.
-Payment for fines and attorney fees and costs shall be invoiced to applicant or Owner by the Association.
+These Guidelines shall have all enforcement mechanisms as set forth in the Declaration, including lien rights, and are enforceable in the same manner and shall have the same force and effect as the Declaration.
+Projects or improvements commenced or built without DRC approval shall be subject to a "stop-work order."
+The Owner of a lot shall be responsible for any fines as a result of a violation of these Guidelines, or other applicable documents, even if the Owner's contractor causes such violation. - B. Fines.
+An Owner who violates these Guidelines, including the rules and regulations in connection therewith, shall be subject to the fines as set forth in the attached Fine Schedule, as the same may be amended from time to time.
+The DRC shall recommend to the Board of Directors when a violation has occurred and thus the fine at issue.
+The decision to impose the fine, subject to the Association's policy thereon, shall be within the discretion of the Board of Directors. - C. Attorney Fees and Costs.
+An Owner who violates these Guidelines shall be responsible for attorney fees and costs incurred by the Association for the enforcement of these Guidelines. - D. Payment.
+Payment for fines and attorney fees and costs shall be invoiced to the Owner by the Association.
 Payment therefor shall be due 30 days thereafter. - E. Personal Obligation.
-All fines and attorney fees and costs shall be a personal obligation of the Owner/applicant and shall bear interest at 18% per annum if not paid by the due date.
+All fines and attorney fees and costs shall be a personal obligation of the Owner and shall bear interest at 18% per annum if not paid by the due date.
 Other late fees may accrue if determined appropriate by the Board of Directors of the Association.